addetz/addetz.github.io/_posts/2020-12-31-why-like-go.markdown

 ## What the question means
 The question is ambiguous, but it has been posed to me in this form.
 Even though I write Go code daily, I wouldn't say I have any personal feelings of "like" towards it.

-The question is meant to be a conversation starter about the usage and strenghts of Go.
+The question is meant to be a conversation starter about the usage and strengths of Go.
 In my experience, the answer should touch upon the broad areas presented below.

 ## Writing & deploying Go code